df8819/WinFunct/README.md

 - _Some features require administrative privileges to function properly.
 Make sure to run the app with administrator rights._
 - _The "Kill Bloatware" script still needs a little love as it tends to be a quite aggressive_ 👀
+- _The "ARP scan" doesn't work when pyinstalled, as it will be shown in the py terminal_ 😐

 ![Image](1701293876.png)